jtzhangLogan/jtzhangLogan.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Computer Science Ph.D. student Johns Hopkins University.
+I am a fourth year Computer Science Ph.D. student Johns Hopkins University.
-I am advised by Dr. Emad Boctor and Dr. Peter Kazanzides.
+I am advised by Dr. Peter Kazanzides and Dr. Emad Boctor.

-My research focus on developing:
+My research focus on medical devices and robots for improving intervention precision and outcomes, spanning three areas:
-* Imaging systems for clinical applications.
-* Machine learning solutions for medical robot and medical imaging.
-* Simulation framework for robot learning in medical field.
-* Embedded & firmware development for open-source medical robot research platform (dVRK).
+* Novel Medical Device: I design real-time sensing systems for intervention tool tracking and tissue characterization.
+* Machine Learning for Surgical Robots: I develop neural networks for dynamics identification and contact force estimation.
+* Robotic Infrastructure: I implement firmware-level (FPGA) control/signal processing and physics-based simulation environments.

 ## <i class="fas fa-rss "></i>   Updates
-  08.29.2022 &nbsp; Started Ph.D. at Johns Hopkins University. \\
+  08.2022 &nbsp; Started Ph.D. at Johns Hopkins University. \\
-  06.07.2022 &nbsp; Received Best Paper Runner Up Award at IPCAI 2022.\\
+  06.2022 &nbsp; Received Best Paper Runner Up Award at IPCAI 2022.\\
-  04.15.2022 &nbsp; Received Best Paper Award at ISMR 2022.
+  04.2022 &nbsp; Received Best Paper Award at ISMR 2022.

 <!---
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).